 1 year FT, 2 years PT

-This course of study must be completed in a minimum of 1 year and a maximum of 4 years, and enrolment must be continuous.
+This course of study must be completed in a minimum of one year and a maximum of four years, and enrolment must be continuous.

 Master of Leadership